luhrMan/Sqyre/README.md

 # TODO:
 - get a kanban lol
-- figure out Data Binding for the image search item checkboxes

-This tool only works on 2560 x 1440 because of hard-set values.
-(Hopefully this can change with an implementation of SVG?)
+This tool only works on 2560 x 1440 because of hard-set values
 # What is it
 Squire is a Macro Builder built for Dark and Darker.
-Squire is written using GO, with 2 notable libraries:
+Squire is written using GO, with a few notable libraries:
 - Fyne (GUI)
 - Robotgo (Automation)
-    - Bitmap (Image Search)
-- Gosseract (OCR)
+- Gosseract aka Tesseract (OCR)
+- GoCV aka OpenCV (Computer Vision)

 The structure of the fyne `widget.Tree`:
 - (Root) 1 Loop Action
 - (Branch) Action with SubAction (Advanced Actions)
-    - Loop actions
-    - Image Search Action
+    - `Loop`
+    - `Image Search`
-    - OCR Action
+    - `OCR`
 - (Leaf) Action
   - `Click`: click the mouse where cursor is at
   - `Move`: move the mouse to specific coordinates